 There was plenty to see at the Xbox E3 2017 briefing, but one of the highlights was the worldwide debut of Dragon Ball FighterZ.
 Some are referring to the title as Dragon Ball Fighters or Dragon Ball Z Fighters, but the official title is Dragon Ball FighterZ.
 So far very little is known about the new Dragon Ball FighterZ such as the specific release date or the full roster of characters, but we’ll share what details we have right now and continue to update with new details as they arise, including information on the Dragon Ball FighterZ closed beta coming to PS4 and Xbox One in September.
 This article covers Dragon Ball FighterZ characters and details as they emerge.
-As a quick reminder, the release date for Dragon Ball FighterZ game is scheduled for early 2018.
+As a quick reminder, the release date for Dragon Ball FighterZ game is scheduled for February 2018.

 We don’t yet know what kind of story elements will be present in Dragon Ball FighterZ, but in the gameplay trailer above there are moments of what look like story cutscenes before some of the battles begin.
 We won’t speculate here, but there’s at least some interaction between the characters throughout the game.
 A new story trailer showed off what looks to be the future timeline in Dragon Ball Super, but this has not been confirmed by Bandai Namco.
 However, we can determine that Bulma and several other characters are wearing the same clothes they wear in Dragon Ball Super.

 While the story will be completely new and non-canon, at the very least we know that the game covers characters from all of Dragon Ball Z, as well as bits of Dragon Ball Super.
 You can see in the character list below that there are characters that come from all different timelines and sagas within the DBZ universe, but we’ll have to wait for more details before we know if there’s any specific timeline the game takes place in.